grafana/loki/production/ksonnet/README.md

   },
 }
 ```
+Notice that `dataroot` is your own data root for docker daemon, use `docker info | grep "Root Dir"` to get it.

 Then do `ks show loki` to see the manifests that'll be deployed to your cluster.
 Apply them using `ks apply loki`.